LogoLogo

 The Target CR (Customer Resource) is defined from the Trilio Management Console or from your own self-prepared YAML.

-The Target object references the NFS or S3 backup storage share you provide as a target for your backups.
+The Target object references the NFS or S3 storage share you provide as a target for your backups/snapshots.
 Trilio will create a validation pod in the namespace where Trilio is installed and attempt to validate the NFS or S3 settings you have defined in the Target CR.

-Trilio makes it easy to automatically create your backup Target CRD from the Management Console.
+Trilio makes it easy to automatically create your Target CR from the Management Console.

 Take control of Trilio and define your own self-prepared YAML and apply it to the cluster using the oc/kubectl tool.